7 Startups That Want to Replace All Your Passwords

 Founded in 2016, Swiss startup Futurae offers IT security solutions and smart authentication software that uses the environment itself as an authentication token with their software called Sound Proof.
 It’s quite an interesting solution which uses machine learning to make sure that your phone is actually in near proximity to the device you’re trying to authenticate with:

 As you can see in the above diagram, both devices “listen” to ambient noise for a short duration and make sure that the two sound samples match.
-That match provides a high degree of certainty that both devices are in the same location and therefore the person who is trying to login is the same person who owns the second device.
+That match provides a high degree of certainty that both devices are in the same location and therefore the person who is trying to log in is the same person who owns the second device.

 While all these companies offer unique solutions to solving the password problem, there’s also the notion of biometric authentication which would mean that you always authenticate using some feature of your body such as a fingerprint or a smile.
-We’ve largely omitted biometric companies in this article (except for Nymi and Biowatch), but you can check out our past article titled Biometric Authentication Provides Body of Evidence which also covers Nymi and another company called Hypr which just closed a $8 million Series A funding round.
+We’ve largely omitted biometric companies in this article (except for Nymi and Biowatch), but you can check out our past article titled Biometric Authentication Provides Body of Evidence which also covers Nymi and another company called Hypr which just closed an $8 million Series A funding round.
 We’ve also “missed” dozens of other companies out there who are trying to replace the traditional password so we look forward to your emails and comments.

 In the corporate world, the first thing you’ll notice is how everyone sucks up to each other and nobody is their real self because of corporate politics.
-The second thing you’ll notice is how you can access 100s of applications on your work machine without having to login to any of them.
+The second thing you’ll notice is how you can access 100s of applications on your work machine without having to log in to any of them.
 This is called “single sign-on” or SSO and it is ideally where we’d like to be.
 For personal use, the closest thing you’ll get to that right now is Dashline’s app.
 There’s an old acronym investors use which is SWAN and it means “Sleep Well At Night”.
 This refers to not having to constantly second guess yourself after you’ve made an investment.
 This also holds true for those 90 plus accounts you have out there right now all using the same password.
 Go download Dashlane’s free product and sort yourself out.